 - Subverted: As much as Mexico is known for its machismo, Mexico's culture is also highly matriarchal in nature.

 - The combination of words "tu" and "madre" (your mother) is cacophonous and taken offensively by spanish-speakers, regardless of age or gender.
 If you must use it, remember to replace it with "su (senora) madre" at formal situations or the sweeter "tu mama" at informal ones.

-- To insult a person's mother is a Mexican cultural Berserk Button.
+- To insult a person's mother (known as "mentarle la madre") is a Latin American cultural Berserk Button.

 - It is usually the mothers and grandmothers who wield a chancla as the signature weapon of choice.